Mockarty Quick Start Guide

 API Testing

-Mockarty includes a built-in API testing tool similar to Postman.
-Use it to test your mocks, real APIs, or a combination of both.
+Mockarty includes a built-in API testing tool — think of it as a Postman right inside your mock server.
+You can test your mocks, real APIs, or both.

 - Go to API Tester in the sidebar